-SIL is most likely to be included in an NDIS Planwhere the person has a goal to live independently and needs significant assistance everyday.
+SIL is most likely to be included in an NDIS Plan where the person has a goal to live independently and has been working towards that goal for some time or has 24 hour support needs.

 You may like to start setting smaller goals related to building independence and developing your skills in self-care, cooking or household chores.
 Your NDIS Capacity Building budget can support these goals.